logo

 Your case requires further review.

 Based on your answers, we could not identify a clear automatic route to German citizenship through descent.
 However, this does not necessarily mean you are ineligible.
-Under §Section 14 StAG (Discretionary Naturalisation), individuals who can demonstrate strong ties to Germany - such as German language skills, frequent visits, family connections, or cultural engagement - may still qualify for German citizenship at the discretion of the authorities.
+Under §14 StAG (Discretionary Naturalization), individuals who can demonstrate strong ties to Germany — such as German language skills, frequent visits, family connections, or cultural engagement — may still qualify for German citizenship at the discretion of the authorities.

 This is not an automatic entitlement, but it is a real legal pathway.
 Please provide your details below so our legal team can assess your individual situation.